-Western States Cancer Research NCORP Response to Findings
+Western States Cancer Research NCORP's Response to Findings

-Western States Cancer Research NCORP response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-Western States Cancer Research NCORP response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on Western States Cancer Research NCORP's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+Western States Cancer Research NCORP's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.